windmill-labs/windmilldocs/docs/core_concepts/0_draft_and_deploy/index.md

 # Draft and Deploy

-Learn how to draft, test, and deploy scripts, flows, and apps Windmill to ensure controlled development and refinement.
+Draft, test, and deploy scripts, flows, and apps Windmill to iterate and save safely.

 Each script, flow or app can be saved (sometimes concurrently) in 3 fashions, by your browser in `local storage`, by the backend as a `draft`, and `deployed`.